 Depending on the size of the studio and the kind of content they specialize in, an FX artist may do a bit of everything or specialize in a certain type of effect, such as water.
 In CG Spectrum’s Houdini FX course students learn how to model, texture, simulate and render all kinds of VFX shots from scratch using Houdini and Redshift software ensuring they are versatile artists who can later choose to specialize in one area if they wish.

 Movies often have a lot of invisible VFX work added which is not immediately obvious to the viewer.
 (Video: VFX breakdown of Parasite, Dexter Studios)

 Tips to get a job as an FX artist

 "As an FX artist you need to be really good at solving problems," says FX artist Daniel Hourigan, who is also the FX Department Head and mentor of the Houdini FX course.
 "There's no limit to the weird and wonderful effects you’ll be asked to do, It's important that you understand all of the facets of creating a convincing effect.
 It is not just about creating the effect, it's also about lighting rendering and compositing.
 Also, if you're trying to create realistic effects, always compare your effect to reference footage."

-"Generally for FX artists I am looking for work that matches real world physics, unless of course the project calls for some sort of magical effect," says Magadalena.
+"Generally for FX artists I am looking for work that matches real-world physics unless, of course, the project calls for some sort of magical effect," says Magdalena.
 “FX Artists should closely study the effect they are creating in the real world and be able to replicate it.
 Composition, scale, form, speed, viscosity, depending on the effect these will come into play.
-As I've always worked at studios that don't necessarily specialise, I like variety, Rigid Body Destruction, fire, smoke and other volumetrics, particles, fluids all look good on a reel IF executed well."
+As I've always worked at studios that don't necessarily specialize, I like variety, Rigid Body Destruction, fire, smoke, and other volumetrics, particles, and fluids all look good on a reel IF executed well."

 3. Lighting artists